 - Apache Stratos

-That’s what the IaaS is for, and I'm not bragging or anything, but who's a better provider at that than ServerHub and its unprecedented prices?
+That's what the IaaS is for.
+And, I'm not bragging or anything, but who's a better IaaS provider than ServerHub and its unprecedented prices?

 Now that the IaaS goes without definition, let's take a deeper look at some of its top advantages:

-From troubleshooting any potential problems to increasing the overall stability.
-Every improvement is within reach, of course with the right provider and right agreement.
+From troubleshooting problems to increasing the overall stability, every improvement is within reach, of course, with the right provider and reasonable agreement.

 With faster apps delivery, better data security, and your provider doing any infrastructure and development for you.
-The sky isn’t the limit to your creativity when it comes to focusing on your other main things.
+The sky isn't the limit to your creativity when focusing on your other main things.